Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Introduction

 \subsection{Introducing geospace (sub-)storms}

-In contrast to a flare or CME observed by imaging the electromagnetic radiation, a terrestrial magnetic storm is typically observed by sampling magnetic field changes at the Earth's surface or tracked by monitoring energetic particles and their effects (such as in aurorae).
-A terrestrial [H-II:10.2] ``magnetic storm is\indexit{definition| magnetic storm} defined\indexit{magnetic storm| definition} nowadays by the time variation of the geomagnetic Dst index, illustrated schematically in Fig.\,\ref{fig:Dst}.
-The Dst\indexit{definition| Dst index} index \indexit{Dst index| definition} is a measure of a quasi-uniform magnetic disturbance field near the Earth, aligned with the dipole axis (northward for Dst$>0$), such as would be produced by a ring of electric current (westward if Dst$<0$) near the equatorial plane.
+In contrast to a flare or CME observed by imaging the electromagnetic radiation, a terrestrial magnetic storm is typically observed by sampling magnetic field changes at the Earth's surface or tracked by monitoring energetic particles and their effects (such as in aurorae), with their root causes in elements of the Dungey cycle in the geomagnetic tail.
+A terrestrial \ors[II:10.2] ``magnetic storm is\indexit{definition!geomagnetic storm} defined\indexit{magnetic!storm|seealso{definition}} nowadays \indexit{magnetic!storm}by the time variation of the geomagnetic Dst index, illustrated schematically in Fig.\,\ref{fig:Dst}.
+The Dst\indexit{definition!Dst index} index \indexit{Dst index|seealso{definition}} is a measure of a quasi-uniform magnetic disturbance field near the Earth, aligned with the dipole axis (northward [field] for Dst$>0$), such as would be produced by a ring of electric current (westward [current] if Dst$<0$) near the equatorial plane.
 A prolonged (hours to days) interval of negative Dst values constitutes a magnetic storm.
 The peak negative excursion is often taken as a measure of storm intensity: Dst -30\,nT to -50\,nT are weak storms, -50\,nT to -100\,nT moderate, and over -100\,nT intense; storms over -300\,nT occur at most a few times during a solar cycle (Earth's dipole field at the equator is $\sim 31,000$\,nT, [or 0.31\,Gauss,] for comparison) [\ldots]

 [T]he field depression quantified by Dst is the result of plasma pressure that inflates the dipole field.
 The essential phenomenon of the magnetic storm is thus the addition of a large amount of plasma energy to the dipolar field region of the magnetosphere.
 Furthermore, it is now well established that this energy addition results from a particular condition in the solar wind: 'a sufficiently intense and long-lasting interplanetary convection electric field', meaning \mbox{$-{\mathrm {\bf v}}\times{\mathrm {\bf B}}/c$}, for the [interplanetary magnetic field's (IMF's)] southward component.